johanngerberding/johanngerberding.github.io/content/posts/2023-09-08-Parameter-Efficient-LLM-Finetuning.md

 </p>

 <p align="justify">
-LLMs are based on the <a href="http://jalammar.github.io/illustrated-transformer/">Transformer</a>architecture, like the GPTs or BERT, which have achieved state-of-the-art results in various Natural Language Processing (NLP) tasks, like Translation, Question Answering, Summarization etc. The paradigm these days is to train such a model on generic web-scale data (basically the whole internet) and fine-tune it on a downstream task.
+LLMs are based on the <a href="http://jalammar.github.io/illustrated-transformer/">Transformer</a> architecture, like the GPTs or BERT, which have achieved state-of-the-art results in various Natural Language Processing (NLP) tasks, like Translation, Question Answering, Summarization etc. The paradigm these days is to train such a model on generic web-scale data (basically the whole internet) and fine-tune it on a downstream task.
 Fine-tuning in this case just means that you train the model further with a small dataset you collected for a specific task.
 This fine-tuning results in most cases in huge performance gains when compared to using just the LLM as is (e.g. zero-shot inference).
 </p>

 <p align="justify">